Thank you for clicking over to have a look at my blog.

 Craftsuprint have a “Mailer Archive” where you can go to get links to mailers sent out over the last few months.
 This can be seen by clicking – here.

 You can see my page on Facebook by clicking – here.

 You can see the cards I’ve made using design sheets from CUP in my “Crafter Showcase Area” on Craftsuprint.com – here

 (Just scroll down past the top boxes to see the cards.)

 (Thank you for reading this far.
-I hope you like what you’ve seen and read – You should find a box below where you can leave a comment if you feel like it – if you can’t see the comment box then there should be a link that says “Responses” and clicking on that will bring up the box – but due to the fact that, like many I’m sure, I’ve had some problems with Spam/advertising posts that are absolutely nothing to do with the content of my blog, I now moderate all comments before they go live.
+I hope you like what you’ve seen and read – You should find a box below where you can leave a comment if you feel like it – if you can’t see the comment box then there should be a link that says “Responses” and clicking on that will bring up the box.
+Due to the fact that, like many of you bloggers I’m sure, I’ve had some problems with Spam/advertising posts that are absolutely nothing to do with the content of my blog, I now moderate all comments before they go live.
 Genuine comments will go live when I’ve checked through the list – usually a couple of times a day.)

-(Thank you to every body who’s left comments on my previous blog posts.
-I really do appreciate them all.)
+(Thank you to all who’s left comments on my previous blog posts.
+I really do appreciate you taking the time.)